 Testicular pain can mean a lot of things for men beyond that it’s not going to be a great day.
-Whether the pain is the result of a rogue baseball at little league practice or a serious underlying medical issue, discomfort, swelling, and general pains in the balls are no joke, urologists confirm.
-Here’s what every guy needs to know when his scrotum starts to ache.
+Whether your balls hurt as a result of a rogue baseball at little league practice or a serious underlying medical issue, discomfort, swelling, urologists confirm that pains in balls are no joke.
+Here are some of the reasons a man might experience pain in the balls.

 Getting Kicked in the Balls